Incessant rains wash away road diversions, uproot trees, damage houses in Jharkhand

-Ranchi/Gumla/ Ramgarh: Several road diversions were washed away, trees uprooted and houses damaged due to incessant rain for the past two days in Jharkhand, an official said on Saturday.
+Ranchi/Gumla/Ramgarh: Several road diversions were washed away, trees uprooted, houses damaged and a bridge collapsed due to incessant rain for the past two days in Jharkhand, an official said on Saturday.

 However, no casualty was reported from any part of the state till now, a disaster management official said.